Things to do in Durham, North Carolina

 Next consider catching a show at DPAC, the Durham Performing Arts Center.
 Since its opening in 2008, DPAC has become established as a premier center for live entertainment in North Carolina.
 From Greensboro to Durham, Chapel Hill to Cary, to Raleigh and east to the coast, audiences from throughout the region come to the 200 performances the center hosts each season.
 Annually, DPAC places in the top five theaters in the U.S.

-There is no lack of talent coming to DPAC this spring.
-Mamma Mia, Chicago and The Tenors will be on stage this May.
-Calendar of Events at DPAC!
+There is no lack of talent coming to DPAC this summer: Calendar of Events at DPAC!

 DURHAM BULLS ATHLETIC PARK